 Did you know?
 MSC even sail to the North Pole – so remember to pack a few woolly jumpers and scarfs if you plan to travel there!

-The tips vary cruise to cruise, but are usually between $3 and $6 per night for children (over three years old) and between $6 and $12 per night for adults.
+The tips vary cruise to cruise but are usually between $4 to $6 per night for children, over three years old.
+Gratuities for passengers over 12 years old range anywhere from $8 to $12, depending on the destination of the cruise rather than the ship.
 A 15% bar service charge is automatically added to all purchases and there’s also a 15% charge for spa services purchased on-board and is payable at the end of your cruise.

 Your gratuities will be given to the staff that have looked after you, including those that work behind the scenes to ensure that you remember your holiday for the right reasons.
 It is also possible to pre-pay the gratuities before you go to help you budget whilst you are on holiday.